The Best Side Hustle for Teachers – Earn an Extra $10-20K Per Year!

 Educators, could you stand to have about $10,000 to $20,000 per year more than you make right now?

-I ask you this question because I help educators start side businesses as well as full-time businesses as academic life coaches.
-Over the years, I’ve talked to hundreds of educators who are either ready to leave education or who want to stay in schools—but also want to start learning what it’s like to have their own academic coaching business, work with a few clients, and have a little extra money on hand.
+I ask this question because I help educators start side businesses—and sometimes full-time businesses—as academic coaches.
+Over the years, I’ve talked to hundreds of educators who are either ready to leave education or who want to stay in schools but are curious about what it would be like to build an academic coaching business, work with a small number of clients, and have a little extra money on hand.

 Why So Many Educators Explore Coaching as a Side Hustle

-So often we get caught up in the day-to-day grind of teaching and coaching that we forget we need to continually build our businesses.
+So often we get caught up in the day-to-day grind of teaching and coaching that we forget we also need to tend to the long-term sustainability of our work.
 I’ve been there, friend—and in some ways, I still am.

-If you’re running or dreaming about an academic coaching business or an executive function coaching private practice for educators, this tension can feel especially real.
+If you’re running, or even just imagining, an academic coaching business or an executive function coaching private practice for educators, this tension can feel especially real.
 You want to serve students well—often neurodiverse learners—and you also know that your work won’t be sustainable if the business side never gets any attention.

-Today I want to break down some basic math so you can better imagine what it might look like to have a few clients and some additional income while you’re also holding down your job as a teacher or educator.
+What I want to do here is break down some very simple math so you can imagine what it might look like to work with just a few clients and earn additional income while you’re also holding down your job as a teacher or educator.

 Starting With Simple, Realistic Numbers

-Instead, I encourage educators to use a package model, offering a per-semester or per-quarter rate (depending on the calendar system in the school where you teach).
-A common starting point is a $2,000-per-semester package per family.
+Instead, I encourage educators to experiment with a package model, offering a per-semester or per-quarter rate (depending on the school calendar).
+A very common starting point is a $2,000-per-semester package per family.

-Some of you might read that and think, “Oh my god, that’s way too much!”
-Others might think, “Oh my god, that’s not enough!”
+Some of you might read that and think, “Oh my god, that’s way too much.”

-I’ve been doing this for about 15 years, and I’ve stuck with this number because it’s one I’ve seen many families—especially those seeking support around executive function, organization, and learning skills—both able and willing to pay.
-Of course, there are always people who can pay more, but this is a solid place to start when you’re just beginning.
+I’ve been doing this work for about 15 years, and I return to this number because it’s one I’ve seen many families—especially those seeking support with executive function, organization, and learning skills—both able and willing to pay.
+There are certainly families who can pay more, but this is a grounded, realistic place to start when you’re just beginning.

 Matching Your Schedule and Energy to Your Income Goals

-The next number to consider is how many students you might actually want to work with.
+The next number to consider is how many students you actually want to work with.

-One helpful way to think about this is to look at your weekly schedule and notice what time you realistically have available for coaching.
-Maybe you’re willing to take on a couple of extra hours on a Tuesday after your teaching job.
-Maybe Saturday mornings feel more doable, and you have time for three students in a row.
+Maybe you’re willing to take on a couple of hours one afternoon after your teaching job.
+Maybe Saturday mornings feel more doable, and you could see three students back-to-back.

 Common Questions (and Where to Explore Them Further)

-Those are great questions.
-They’re also very common ones.
-I talk about them often in my work with educators who are exploring business-building alongside teaching.
-For now, my invitation is simply to play with the numbers, see what feels realistic, and notice what questions come up for you.
+For now, my invitation is simply to play with the numbers, notice what feels realistic, and pay attention to what questions come up for you.
+You don’t need all the answers yet.

-If you want to explore those questions further, including how educators ethically build coaching practices that serve neurodiverse learners and families outside their own schools, you can find free resources and upcoming opportunities to ask questions inside the Visitor’s Center:
+If you want to explore those questions further, including how educators ethically build coaching practices that serve neurodiverse learners and families outside their own schools, you can explore the free learning resources available in the Visitor’s Center of the Anti-Boring Learning Lab:

 https://antiboringlearninglab.com/resources

-Have fun playing with the numbers—and imagining what you might do if you had a bit more financial breathing room in your life.
+Have fun playing with the numbers—and imagining what you might do if you had a little more financial breathing room in your life.

 A version of the following article was originally published here on October 27, 2022.